 10. Ambiguity.

-This Agreement is the joint work product of representatives of TELESIS and TELESIS.
+This Agreement is the joint work product of representatives of TELESIS and ENRON.
 For convenience it has been drafted in final form by one of the Parties; accordingly, in the event of ambiguities, no inferences will be drawn against either Party solely on the basis of authorship of this Agreement.

 11. Assignment.